-Figure 12.
+Figure 9.
 Comal River hydrograph presented as daily discharge over the biological monitoring period.

-Table 5 shows the total aquatic vegetation (m2) present in each of the 3 study reaches in the San Marcos system over time.
+Table 5 shows the total aquatic vegetation (m2) present in each of the three study reaches in the San Marcos system over time.
 Average years for the San Marcos River were determined as any year that exhibited over 140 cfs total system discharge throughout the majority of the year.
 The 140 cfs value was selected as it is the long-term average flow management objective specified in the HCP (EARIP 2011).
-Figure 13 depicts the San Marcos River hydrograph over the biological monitoring time period which also includes daily average peak flows and dates experienced.
-Similar to the Comal system, above average total system discharge was experienced in the San Marcos River for the entirety of 2017.
+Figure 10 depicts the San Marcos River hydrograph over the biological monitoring time period which also includes daily average peak flows and dates experienced.